Static Method in Java (with Examples)

 1000

-In entire core java, “this and “super” keywords are not allowed inside the static method or static area.
-We cannot use “this” keyword in the body of static method because static methods are associated with a class, not an instance.
+In entire Java, “this and “super” keywords are not allowed inside the static method or any static context.
+We cannot use “this” keyword in the body of static method because static methods are associated with a class, not to any specific instance.
+As a result, this keyword which refers to the current object is not available in static methods.

 Only instance methods have an implicit “this” object reference associated with them.
-Therefore, class methods do not have a “this” object reference associated with them.
+Static methods do not have a “this” object reference associated with them.

 package staticMethod;